HabanaAI/tpc_llvm/clang/docs/ClangCommandLineReference.rst

 Emit Clang AST files for source inputs

+.. option:: --emit-static-lib

+Enable linker job to emit a static library.

 .. option:: -enable-trivial-auto-var-init-zero-knowing-it-will-be-removed-from-clang

 Trivial automatic variable initialization to zero is only here for benchmarks, it'll eventually be removed, and I'm OK with that because I'm only using it to benchmark